formlio/forml/docs/dsl.rst

 * field ordering is based on the in-class definition order, fields from parent classes come before fields of child classes, overriding a field doesn't change its position

-Schemas are expected to be published in form of :ref:`catalogs <io-schemas>` which can be imported by both :doc:`projects <../project>` and :doc:`platforms <../platform>` making them the mapping intermediaries.
+Schemas are expected to be published in form of :ref:`catalogs <io-catalog>` which can be imported by both :doc:`projects <../project>` and :doc:`platforms <../platform>` making them the mapping intermediaries.

 In :ref:`project sources <project-source>`, schemas can be used for specifying actual DSL *queries*.
 Any declared schema